 - You do not have to have any contact with the Commission to use General Ruling/Order 45-902 Exemptions for Certain Trades by and to Labour-sponsored Venture Capital Corporations.
 It is designed so that no approvals from the Commission are needed.
 Nothing needs to be filed with the Commission before or after the use of the exemption.
 There are no fees to be paid to the Commission.
 See General Ruling/Order 45-902 Exemptions for Certain Trades by and to Labour-sponsored Venture Capital Corporations for details.
-You must only comply with the terms of General Ruling/Order 45-902 Exemptions for Certain Trades by and to Labour-sponsored Venture Capital Corporations. - No approval of the Commission is required before the exemption is used. - General Ruling/Order 45-902 Exemptions for Certain Trades by and to Laboursponsored Venture Capital Corporations does require the use of an offering memorandum.
+You must only comply with the terms of General Ruling/Order 45-902 Exemptions for Certain Trades by and to Labour-sponsored Venture Capital Corporations. - No approval of the Commission is required before the exemption is used. - General Ruling/Order 45-902 Exemptions for Certain Trades by and to Labour-sponsored Venture Capital Corporations does require the use of an offering memorandum.
 It will be an offering memorandum within the meaning of clause 2(1)(ff) of the Act.
+Its use will trigger statutory rights of withdrawal and action for misrepresentation.
 There are content requirements.
 It must contain Section 80.2 Disclosure.
 We don't receive or review this offering memorandum. - No reports to the Commission are required after the exemption is used. - Fees: No fees are payable.